EDITORIALS | EXPLORATORY TESTING

 y

 ou’ll often come across three main “types” of exploratory testing – freestyle, scenario-based, and strategy-based.
-But these “types” aren’t really types of exploratory testing at all – they are just different ways of organizing your exploratory testing sessions.
+But these “types” aren’t really types of exploratory testing at all – they are just different ways of organizing your exploratory testing sessions, each with its own balance of freedom and focus, and none of them mutually exclusive.

 What is exploratory testing?

 Exploratory testing in software isn’t the chaotic “click around until you find something” that some blogs make it sound like.
-Done well, it’s a disciplined approach – one that combines human intuition with adaptable structure to uncover issues scripted tests miss.
+Done well, it’s a disciplined approach: start from a lightweight plan or charter, then combine human intuition with adaptable structure to uncover issues that scripted, step-by-step test cases miss.
+The ISTQB Foundation syllabus describes it as testing where tests are simultaneously designed, executed, and evaluated while the tester learns about the product.

 Exploratory testing means making decisions about what to try next based on what you just observed.
 It’s testing with your brain switched on – finding the unknown unknowns.
-Instead of following a fixed script, you’re investigating, reacting, and probing areas that look promising or risky.
+Instead of following a fixed list of steps, you’re investigating, reacting, and probing areas that look promising or risky.

-That’s why exploratory testing is so good at surfacing bugs that scripted checks miss.
+That’s why exploratory testing is so good at surfacing bugs that rigid test cases miss.
 It turns testing into a conversation between the tester and the product: try something, see what happens, let that guide your next move.
-While automated testing has its place, exploratory testing leverages human creativity and intuition in ways that scripts simply cannot.
+While automated testing has its place, exploratory testing uses human creativity and intuition in ways that pre-written test cases simply cannot.

 Types vs techniques

-Before we get into the different types of exploratory testing, let’s clear up an important distinction that tend to trip people up:
+Before we get into the different types of exploratory testing, let’s clear up an important distinction that tends to trip people up:

 • Structuring approaches (what most people mean by "types") are about how you organize a session – i.e. freestyle, scenario-based, session-based etc.